idaceappdev/AdalToMsal/Javascript/2. After (With MSAL)/README.md

 var authContext = new AuthenticationContext(config);
 ```

-2. Instantiate MSAL PublicClientApplication Object.
+and then instantiate MSAL PublicClientApplication Object.

 ```
 /*Instantiate MSAL PublicClientApplication Object*/ var msalInstance = new msal.PublicClientApplication(config);
 ```

-3. Locate the following ADAL code inside `refreshDataView()` method and comment it.
+2. Locate the following ADAL code inside `refreshDataView()` method and comment it.

 ```
 // ADAL Code